-Net sales for fiscal year 2019 for the PEP segment were \$479.8 million as compared with \$429.7 million for fiscal year 2018.
-Excluding surcharge revenue, net sales increased 10 percent from a year ago.
-The results reflect an increase in sales primarily in the Medical and Energy end-use markets.
+Net sales for fiscal year 2020 for the PEP segment were \$401.1 million as compared with \$479.8 million for fiscal year 2019.
+Excluding surcharge revenue, net sales decreased 15 percent from fiscal year 2019.
+The results reflect decreases in sales in all end-use markets except the Medical end-use market.
+Prolonged weakness in the oil and gas sub-market and impacts of tariffs were the primary drivers for the Energy and Distribution end-use market declines, respectively.

-Operating income for the PEP segment for fiscal year 2019 was \$30.0 million, or 6.3 percent of net sales, as compared with operating income of \$26.1 million, or 6.1 percent of net sales for fiscal year 2018.
-The results reflect the continuing demand for titanium products combined with cost reduction initiatives as well as an \$11.4 million benefit related to an insurance recovery in our third fiscal quarter.
+Operating loss for the PEP segment for fiscal year 2020 was \$10.4 million, or 2.6 percent of net sales, as compared with operating income of \$30.0 million, or 6.3 percent of net sales for fiscal year 2019.
+Fiscal year 2020 results were impacted by weak demand in the oil and gas sub-market, the ongoing trade actions and tariffs on our distribution business and the impacts of COVID-19.
+The prior year results were impacted by an \$11.4 million benefit related to an insurance recovery.
+During fiscal year 2020 we approved a plan to exit the oil and gas business in our PEP segment and close two domestic powder facilities.